 - What feelings do you want to convey to your viewers?

 - What brand values do your photos need to illustrate?

 - What makes your business different?
 Why would someone buy the product or service you’re selling from you rather than anyone else?

 - What stops a potential buyer buying from you?

 - What do you want the viewer to do when they’ve seen your photo(s)?

 Step 4: Practical considerations

-The final part of the process is working out the nitty gritty of the what, when, where and how your shoot happens
+The final part of the process is working out the details of the what, when, where and how your shoot happens.

 - Where are you going to use your photos?
 We need to know this to understand what sizes and shapes of images you need, what quality they’re going to be printed in, and so on.
 For example, if you’re going to be sending your images to newspapers, the lower quality newsprint may not show off subtle differences in colour in the way a high-quality brochure will so the choice of backgrounds and layout may need to be different for each use.
 Similarly, your blog post featured image might have a specific size ratio so your photos need to work when cropped to fit that ratio.